Healthy Cereal Guide

 Our Healthy Baby Puffs Guide offers details on what’s wrong with pretty much all boxed cold cereals, which is the process of extrusion.
 The bottom line is this: extrusion–mixing grains with water and processing that paste through a special device (plus high heat) to produce a desired shape–compromises the integrity of the grains’ nutrients, breaks the bonds of fatty acids, inactivates enzymes, and increases the glycemic index of the food.

-This is one reason that really no cold cereal can be considered truly Good Stuff when compared to, say, a bowl of oatmeal.
+This is one reason that really no cold cereal can be considered truly a whole natural food when compared to, say, a bowl of oatmeal.

 Good Stuff